 "Not so much.
 We have only had three races so far… I don't think I have much to reproach myself for, with the exception of the overtaking mistake at Imola.
 But I don't feel under pressure or on trial.
 At the end of the day, the biggest tension is on Senna.
 He is now obliged to win every time… We still don't have much of a chance, we may even finish first, but we should have some luck.
 Some troubles, breakages of the others".

-Who, instead, is a candidate for victory in the Monaco Grand Prix is Nigel Mansell:
+The one who, instead, is a candidate for victory in the Monaco Grand Prix is Nigel Mansell:

 "Don't worry, I'll stop Senna".